andresebr/kumodd/README.md

 Meta-data names are described in the
 [Google Drive API Documentation](https://developers.google.com/drive/api/v3/reference/files).
 A few of the available metadata names are shown below.
-This exmample is is the metadata of a Google Doc.
+This is the metadata of a Google Doc.

 ``` javascript
 {'alternateLink': 'https://docs.google.com/document/d/1Bbouiss7ioabPembZdG9B9bsabaiudfjqBgtXV5-9ldo8/edit?usp=drivesdk',